Mitcheljager/svelte-tiny-linked-charts/README.md

-lineColor | fill | Color of the line if used with type="line". tabindex | -1 | Sets the tabindex of each bar. preserveAspectRatio | false | Sets whether or not the SVG will preserve it's aspect ratio dispatchEvents | false | Boolean whether or not to dispatch events on certain actions. clickHandler | null | Function that executes on click and returns the key and index for the clicked data.
+lineColor | fill | Color of the line if used with type="line". tabindex | -1 | Sets the tabindex of each bar. preserveAspectRatio | false | Sets whether or not the SVG will preserve it's aspect ratio onclick | null | Function that executes on click and returns the key and index for the clicked data. onhover | null | Function that executes on hover of each bar. onblur | null | Function that executes when focus leaves the chart.

 `<LinkedLabel />` component.
 Property | Default | Description